pace-rs/docs/src/getting_started.md

 ### Showing Settings

 You can show the current settings with the `pace setup show` command.
-This will show you the current settings and the location of the configuration file.
+This will show you the currently loaded settings and the location of the activity file.